 That won’t happen with the third wave of Internet, which instead will require:

-If you want to disrupt education for example, you need government agencies support school principals.
-In turn these people will have influence over the final consumers (government agencies on schools and principals on mothers).
+If you want to disrupt education, for example, you need the support of both government agencies and school principals.
+In turn, these people will have influence over the final consumers (government agencies on schools and principals on mothers).

 The catch 22 of the third wave of Internet is that entrepreneurs will need partnership to get funding but they will need funding to more easily start partnerships.

-For example any nutrition company, even selling directly to consumers, will need regulatory bodies approval.
+For example, any nutrition company, even selling directly to consumers, will need the approval of each relevant regulatory body.

-The attitude of going on your own won’t cut it anymore (and Steve Case has little patience for it).
+The attitude of going on your own won’t cut it anymore, so drop the “disrupting” keyword from your vocabulary (and Steve Case has little patience for it).